and DINGERAINT CASTLE

 Cardigan Castle occupied a strategic site between Norman controlled Pembrokeshire and the fiercely independent Welsh of Ceredigion.
 It was regularly attacked and changed hands on numerous occasions as the Normans and Welsh vied for control.
 Held by the Royalists during the Civil War, the castle was subsequently slighted to prevent further military use.

 Late eleventh century Wales was a collection of small Kingdoms rather than a single political entity.
 Furthermore the border with England was ill-defined.
 These factors enabled the Normans, who had conquered England with remarkable speed, to start encroaching upon Welsh lands.
 A piecemeal conquest followed led by a number of baronial families - so-called Marcher Lords as their respective territories were regarded as frontier lands beyond the normal framework of Royal control.
 One of these magnates was Roger de Montgomery, Earl of Shrewsbury.
 In 1093 he seized an opportunity to expand control into South West Wales when Rhys ap Tewdwr, King of Deheubarth died leaving a power vacuum.
 Roger sent his son - Arnulf de Montgomery - to take control of Pembrokeshire.
-As the de Montgomery family sought to consolidate and expand their control of the area, Roger built the first castle at Cardigan in neighbouring Ceredigion.
-Raised in 1093 it was most probably built on a site now known as the 'old castle' around one mile downstream from the later castle.
-This structure was an earth and timber motte-and-bailey fortification and it didn't survive long - Roger died in 1094 and the Welsh subsequently captured and destroyed it.
+As the de Montgomery family sought to consolidate and expand their control of the area, Roger built the first castle at Cardigan.
+Raised in 1093 it was known as Dingeraint Castle (now simply called Old Castle) and was located one mile downstream from the site of Cardigan Castle.
+This structure was an earth and timber motte-and-bailey fortification but it didn't survive long - Roger died in 1094 and the Welsh subsequently captured and destroyed it.

 With the original castle gone, Cardigan was in Welsh hands but Gruffydd ap Rhys, King of Deheubarth sought to entrench good relations with the Normans and married his daughter - the Princess Nest - to Gerald de Windsor, Constable of Pembroke Castle.
 A medieval soap opera then followed when, in 1107, she was abducted by Owain ap Bleddyn, son of the ruler of Ceredigion.
 This prompted Henry I, who considered he had overlordship of all Wales, to declare Ceredigion forfeit and authorised Gilbert fitz Richard de Clare to invade.
 In 1110 he duly did so and founded Cardigan building both a new town and castle.
 The latter was an earth and timber structure constructed on the site of the current castle.
 It is not certain whether this new castle had a motte - a map dated 1611 suggests this was the case but, if so, traces have now been obliterated by later modifications.
 Situated on the frontier between the Norman controlled Pembrokeshire and the fiercely independent Welsh of Ceredigion, an uneasy peace followed with the new arrivals only sustaining their presence by maintaining a large, well equipped military force in the region.